FAQs banner

 How are ETFs different from mutual funds?

-How big are ETF assets relative to all assets managed by mutual funds and other investment companies?
+How large are ETF net assets relative to all assets managed by mutual funds and other investment companies?

 Are ETFs regulated in the same manner as mutual funds?